flight-test-engineering/PSim-RCAM/README.md

 To run:
 1 - make sure the joystick is connected
+2 - place a copy of rcam_terrain.xml in [your FlightGear root directory]/fgdata/Protocol/
+(in my case, this is /home/username/FlightGear/fgdata/Protocol)  (ah! rcam_terrain.xml is in psim/io of this repo)
-2 - from a terminal, start the FlightGear instance that will render visuals and inform the terrain height.
+3 - from a terminal, start the FlightGear instance that will render visuals and inform the terrain height.
 For example, in my setup I have FlightGear installed into its own directory.
 After cd'ing into it, I run this:
 DRI_PRIME=1 ./flightgear-2024.1.3-linux-amd64.AppImage --airport=LOWI  --aircraft=Embraer170 --aircraft-dir=CustomAircraft/E-jet-family/ --native-fdm=socket,in,60,,5500,udp --fdm=null --enable-hud --in-air --fog-disable --shading-smooth --texture-filtering=4 --timeofday=morning --altitude=2500 --prop:/sim/hud/path[1]=Huds/NTPS.xml --generic=socket,out,5,127.0.0.1,5502,udp,rcam_terrain
-3 - from its own terminal, run PSim.py
+4 - from its own terminal, run main.py